 Southampton Urgent Treatment Centre

-The Urgent Treatment Centre (UTC) at the Royal South Hants Hospital offers convenient, fast and expert treatment on a wide range of injuries or illnesses that are not life/limb threatening.
+The Urgent Treatment Centre offers convenient, fast and expert treatment on a wide range of injuries and illnesses that are not life/limb threatening.

-The service is led by highly skilled nurses, who are supported by GP’s and other health professionals, who can offer treatment, advice and information for a range of injuries and illnesses that need urgent medical attention, but are not life-threatening.
+The service is led by a team of highly skilled Nurse Practitioners, Paramedic Practitioners, GP’s and other health professionals who can offer treatment, advice and information for a range of injuries and illnesses that need urgent medical attention, but are not life-threatening.
 The waiting times can be considerably less than at the emergency department and the UTC team can also refer or direct you to the most appropriate service for you if you need to be seen elsewhere.

 Where to find the service: